 Of two storeys, and built of red brick, with a rendered first floor, and a red plain tiled roof.
 It consists of two interlocking wings at right angles, both with overhanging first floors.
 The range fronting Low Road was constructed as two dwellings.
-Casement windows with square leaded panes, the west gable with a large six-light first floor window with semicircular arched transom over the two centre lights.
+Casement windows with square leaded panes, the west gable with a large six-light first floor window with semi-circular arched transom over the two centre lights.

 Facing north onto Bridge Street is a narrow gabled two storey porch, containing centrally opening boarded entrance doors, which are flanked by square section wooden columns on brick plinths.
 The columns support a large mullioned and transomed window with leaded lights at first floor level, whilst above, within the gable is the date 1891, which was formerly surrounded by restrained pargetted decoration.
 A flight of steps leads from the porch to a small overhanging first floor balcony, the roof swept over this stairway.
 The Bridge Street gable has an external stack set diamond-wise with brick consoles at first floor level.

+Corner Cottage

 The Social Club is joined to the 'The Old Guildhall' (see Low Road) by an earlier brick wing, part of Corner Cottage which was formerly the School Master's house/ Caretakers house.
+Together, these buildings, alongside The Old Guildhall, form a remarkably picturesque and attractive group that contributes very importantly to the village at its centre, and to the conservation area overall.
 Bettley, J, and Pevsner, N, The Buildings of England, Suffolk: East (London, 2015) p.380.
 Cook, MG Edward Prior, Arts and Crafts Architect (Marlborough, 2015) p68-69.
 Walker, L.B, ES Prior 1852-1932 (London, 1978).

-Outbuildings to The Cottage, Bridge Street
+Outbuildings to The Cottages, Bridge Street

-A single storey range of outbuildings with a red pan tile roof, which are possibly of early nineteenth century date.
+A picturesque single storey range of outbuildings with a red pantile roof, which is of nineteenth century date.
 Weatherboarded elevation to the Fromus, and cart entrances within the western elevation.
 Red brick gable end to north.
 A further lower red brick range is attached to the southern gable.
 The outbuildings are shown on the 1904 1:2,500 Ordnance Survey map.